 Q. Is accuracy enough?

-No. A response can be accurate but still unhelpful if it ignores the requested format or misses the user’s intent.
+No. A response can be factually correct but still fail if it ignores the required format, misses the user’s real intent, or omits critical information.

 Ideally early.
-The longer you wait, the harder it becomes to compare changes cleanly.
+The longer you wait, the harder it becomes to compare changes cleanly or explain why quality moved.

 Read Next